Work Placement Support

 Below you will find some useful hints and tips to help you get your search started.

-If you are successful in finding a placement please let us know by completing section 2 on the consent form.
+If you are successful in finding a placement please let us know by completing your placement request on Navigate.
 This information will be passed on to the Careers & Employability Team.

 Hints and tips to finding your own work placement